Some notes on javascript jit and deopt

 // The value is 0x2, and not 0x1 because it's been tagged.

-Don’t worry about anything but 0x2.
-That statement is essentially the proof that the optimizer reduced our function call and our object property lookup down to just the value 1.
+.
 Javascript uses something called tagged numbers so you’ll have to trust me that in this case 2 on the computer means one in javascript.
-It’s part of how javascript distinguishes between a number and an Object at a certain RAM index.
+It’s part

-Let’s also look into what assumptions/observations the runtime made in order to make the assumption that console.log(load()) is console.log(1).
-This is not an exhaustive list:
+Let’s also look into what assumptions/observations the runtime made in order to make the assumption that

-2. We have to assume that nothing has changed x.foo (the const means x is always the same object, not that the object is immutable)
+invokes the load function defined above, it can’t have been overridden. - We have to assume that nothing has changed x.foo (the const means x is always the same object, not that the object is immutable)

-3. We have to assume nobody has messed with the object’s prototype using x.__defineGetter__("foo", function() { return 2})
+- We have to assume nobody has messed with the object’s prototype using

 And there are some more dependencies that are an artifact of how the runtime implements optimization.

-Causing a deopt by changing something that looked constant
+Causing a deopt by changing something that looked constant⌗

 let foo_offset=0